 My Research

 All media work us over completely.
-They re so pervasive in their personal, political, economic, aesthetic, psychological, moral, ethical, and social consequences that they leave no part of us untouched, unaffected, unaltered.
+They are so pervasive in their personal, political, economic, aesthetic, psychological, moral, ethical, and social consequences that they leave no part of us untouched, unaffected, unaltered.

 McLuhan, The Medium is the Massage (1967)

-Following on McLuhan’s argument, I wonder if “print technology created the public [and] electronic technology created the mass” (1967: 68), then what is the digital turning the human being into?
+Following on McLuhan’s argument, if “print technology created the public [and] electronic technology created the mass” (1967: 68), how is the digital re-making us, NOW?

-In 2016, I joined Westminster and I have since been writing and delivering a wide range of academic modules on Digital Creativity, Visual Literacy and Interactive Storytelling, with a devoted attention to developing processes in the analysis and production of visual storytelling.
+Since 2016, I have since been writing and delivering a wide range of academic modules and exectutive training on Digital Creativity, Visual Literacy and Interactive Storytelling.

-In 2018 I pitched my developing App, The Meta-Image, at a BBC public event.
+In 2018 I pitched my developing App MIA – The Meta-Image App, at a BBC public event.

 The Meta-Image awarded mobile App is the latest result of my comprehensive commitment to